Happy to have you with us live from the Southern Command in sunny South Florida.

 On Friday, though, when we go to the phones, the program is yours.

-Whatever you want.
+Just go whatever you want.

-Even if I don't care about it, and even if I I may act like I don't care about it, but we will still talk about it.
+Even if I don't care about it, and even if I may act like I don't care about it, but we will still talk about it.

-Telephone number is 800-282-2882 and the email address rush at EIBNet.com.
+Telephone number is 800-282-2882 and the email address, rush at EIBNet.com.

-Even so, the rerun of the half hour news hour attracted the largest cable news audience of the night by far.
+Even so, the rerun of the half-hour news hour attracted the largest cable news audience of the night by far.

 We're trying to track it down now.

-Sunday night, episode number two of the half hour news hour on the Fox News Channel.
+But remember, it airs 10 p.m.
+Sunday night, episode number two of the half-hour news hour on the Fox News channel.

-Uh back in Tennessee, Al Gore told a crowd of about 50 people at the U.S. Media Ethics Summit.
+Back in Tennessee on Tuesday, after Al Gore had had the big night at the Academy Awards, back in Tennessee, Al Gore told a crowd of about 50 people at the U.S. Media Ethics Summit.

 50 people.

-A ten-year University of California study found that essentially zero percent of peer-reviewed scientific journal articles disagreed that global warming exists.
+A 10-year University of California study found that essentially 0% of peer-reviewed scientific journal articles disagreed that global warming exists, whereas another study found 53% of mainstream newspaper articles disagreed that global warming premise.

 Here's what he said.

-He says, I believe that it is uh one of the principal reasons why political leaders around the world have not yet taken action.
+He says, I believe that it is one of the principal reasons why political leaders around the world have not yet taken action.

-Well, there are many reasons, but one of the principal reasons, in my view, is that more than half the mainstream media have rejected the scientific consensus implicitly, and I say rejected, that's maybe the wrong word.
+One of the principal reasons, in my view, is that more than half the mainstream media have rejected the scientific consensus implicitly.

 They have failed to report that it is the consensus and instead have chosen balance as bias.